allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 *African eggplant*

-### Bandia Reserve and Lake Somone
+### Bandia Reserve and Somone Lagoon

-On Saturday, my last day, I visited the Bandia Reserve (pronounced with the 'ja' sound).
-It is much closer to Saly (a beach city away from Dakar) and the airport.
+On Saturday, my last day, I visited the Bandia Reserve (pronounced with the “ja” sound).
+It’s much closer to Saly (a beach city outside Dakar) and the airport.

-Mr. Fallou, our driver, picked me up from Oukam bus station, and we joined the organizer at Bandia Park.
+Mr. Fallou, our driver, picked me up from Ouakam bus station, and we joined the organizer at Bandia Park.

 While we waited in the parking lot for more visitors, a monkey walked up to a Spanish tourist and grabbed his bag.
 The audacity!

 ![bandia_baobab]({{site.baseurl}}/assets/img/senegal/bandia_baobab.jpeg){:width="50%"}![safari]({{site.baseurl}}/assets/img/senegal/safari.jpeg){:width="50%"}

-The safari started, and right away, we saw many giraffes roaming the reserve.
-I learned that the giraffe walks one side at a time (left-left, right-right) just like the camel, unlike dogs, cats and others that walk left-right-left-right.
+The safari started, and right away we saw many giraffes roaming the reserve.
+I learned that giraffes “pace,” moving both legs on one side together (left–left, right–right), like camels—unlike dogs, cats, and others that alternate left–right.

 ![friends]({{site.baseurl}}/assets/img/senegal/friends.jpeg){:width="28%"}![antelope]({{site.baseurl}}/assets/img/senegal/antelope.jpeg){:width="50%"}
 *Right: Antelopes*